wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ionic.md

 metadata:
   robots: index
 ---
-This guide provides step-by-step instructions for integrating the VWO FME JavaScript SDK into an Ionic-based mobile application.
+This guide provides step-by-step instructions for integrating the VWO FE JavaScript SDK into an Ionic-based mobile application.

 ### What is Ionic?